 Utilization refers to the amount of time spent doing actual work during working hours.
 A high level of utilization means no slack, few breaks and a constant sense of urgency.

-Many managers believe it is their job to aim for a high level of utilization.
+Managers believe it is their job to aim for a high level of utilization.
 To have people work as much as possible.
 “We are paying people for their time and we want our money’s worth”

 Thinking that high utilization leads to good results is the most destructive misunderstanding still prevalent in work life.